The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: A random features model

-In Figures \ref{fig:random-features}, \ref{fig:random-features-3d} we report the results of numerical simulations within the random features model of Section \ref{sec:RFDef}, with ReLU activations.
-We compare the outcome of these simulation with the analytical predictions for the effective Gaussian features model, which we described above.
-The asymptotic equivalence conjecture, stated formally above, appears to be confirmed by the numerical results: predictions are in excellent agreement with simulations.
-We also note that the test error is monotonically decreasing with the overparametrization ratio $p/n = \psi_1/\psi_2$, and its global minimum is achieved at large overparametrization.
-Finally we note that the margin is monotone increasing for $\psi>\psi\opt$.
-At first sight, this might seem to suggest that the decrease in classification error is related to the increase in the margin.
-However a closer look reveals that the normalized margin $\kappa\opt(\psi)/(r\sqrt{\psi})$ is always smaller than one.
-Therefore the classical margin bound of Eq.~\eqref{eq:MarginBound} is always larger than one (even neglecting the factor $4$).
-Once again, the behavior of the error in Figure \ref{fig:random-features} appears difficult to explain in terms of standard margin theory.
+In Figures \ref{fig:random-features}, \ref{fig:random-features-3d} we report the results of numerical simulations within the random features model with ReLU activations.
+We compare the outcome of these simulation with the analytical predictions of Theorem~\ref{thm:RF:Gaussian}.
+The agreement is excellent already at moderate values of $n,p,d$. \begin{itemize} \item Vertical lines correspond to the analytical predictions for the interpolation threshold $\psi\opt$.
+For $p/n\to \psi_1/\psi_2>\psi\opt$ the data have (With high probability) a strictly positive margin.
+Indeed the margin appears to vanish linearly as $p/n$ approaches $\psi\opt$. \item The test error is monotonically decreasing with the overparametrization ratio $p/n = \psi_1/\psi_2$, and its global minimum is achieved at large overparametrization $\psi_1/\psi_2\gg 1$. \item The margin is monotonically increasing in $\psi$ for $\psi>\psi\opt$. \end{itemize} At first sight, the last two observations might suggest that the decrease of test error can be explained by the increase of the margin using standard margin theory.
+In order to understand whether this is the case, we consider for instance \cite[Theorem 26.14]{shalev2014understanding}, which implies, with our notations,

+Here $r$ is the typical radius of the feature vectors, namely the asymptotic value of $r_n^2 = \E\|\bx_1\|^2/p$, (in the ReLU case, $r=1/\sqrt{2}$).
+Even discarding the factor $4$ (which we do in Figure \ref{fig:IsoBound}), this upper bound has the wrong qualitative dependence on $\psi$ and is never non-trivial in the present setting (never smaller than 1).
+As it can be seen from the plots of the margin, this upper bound is is always larger than one in this application (even neglecting the factor $4$), and therefore vacuous.

 One particular prediction of our theory is that the test error and the margin should depend on the activation function only through the two coefficients $\gamma_1$ and $\gamma_*$.
 We check this numerically by repeating the same simulation of Figure \ref{fig:random-features}, but using a different activation function.
 Namely, we use activation $\sigma_2(x) = 0.5 x_{+} + a_0 x_{+}^2 + a_1 x_{+} (1+x_{+})^{-1}$, where we choose $a_0$ and $a_1$ as to obtain the same values of $\gamma_1, \gamma_*$ as for ReLU.
 Figure \ref{fig:random-features-sigma2} reports the outcome of numerical simulations with activation $\sigma_2$.
 As conjectured, the two sets of numerical results in Figures \ref{fig:random-features} and \ref{fig:random-features-sigma2} are hardly distinguishable.